How to make pure water for window cleaning

 - How to use a tds meter including - what tds meter reading for window cleaning and a tds meter reading chart.

 Even now, over ten years after the first window cleaners started using pure water for window cleaning, people still peer into the back of my van and say to me, "what do you put in that water?".
 Generally, not realizing that I am a bit of a purified water geek they regret asking, as I go into the fascinating facts that I have build up over the years.

-If you are new to window cleaning with deionized water then here is a simple explanation of how it works:
+If you are new to window cleaning with deionized water and pure water window cleaning systems, then read on...

 First of all the water is filtered through several filters and membranes to create very clean water.
 This water is very similar to spring water.
 The water then passes through a deionizing vessel.
 The result is pure H2O.
 If the water was 100% pure and had a TDS (we will get to TDS in a bit) meter reading of zero, then they say that in theory that the water wouldn't even conduct electricity as there are no particles in the water for the electricity to arc through.
 (I haven't tried this and I don't recommend that you do either).
 They say that the window cleaning water purification system known as reverse osmosis was developed by NASSA so that could recycle the water and effectively drink their own wee (again, I haven't tried this and I don't recommend that you do either!)
 So making pure water for window cleaning is actually rocket science.

 So when the window cleaner uses his water fed pole to brush the glass then rinse the window with this special water, all that is left on the glass is the pure water.
 This means that when the window dry the dry clear.